Ingredient Definitions

 Sodium Phosphate (mono-, di-, and tri-) (V): synthetic material generally prepared by the partial or total neutralization of phosphoric acid using sodium carbonate or sodium hydroxide.

-Sodium stearoyl-2-lactylate (B): prepared from lactic acid and fatty acids
+Sodium stearoyl-2-lactylate (B): prepared from Lactic Acid and fatty acids

 Sorbic acid (V): white powder obtained from fruit or produced synthetically